MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Access Services 2010

 Access Services 2010 is deprecated but will remain supported for SharePoint Server Subscription Edition.
-Customers are recommended to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2010.
+We recommend to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2010.

 ### Access Services 2013

 Access Services 2013 is removed but will remain supported for SharePoint Server Subscription Edition.
-Customers are recommended to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2013.
+We recommend to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) and [Power Automate](https://flow.microsoft.com/) as potential alternatives to Access Services 2013.

 ### Groove sync app support

 Groove sync app support is removed but will remain supported for SharePoint Server Subscription Edition.
-Customers are recommended to explore Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as a potential alternative to Groove sync app support.
+We recommend to explore Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as a potential alternative to Groove sync app support.

 ### Lists web service APIs for Groove sync app

 Lists web service APIs for Groove sync app are removed but will remain supported for SharePoint Server Subscription Edition.
-Customers are recommended to explore Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as a potential alternative to lists web service APIs.
+We recommend to explore Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as a potential alternative to lists web service APIs.

 ### PerformancePoint Services

 PerformancePoint Services had a significant dependency on Microsoft Silverlight, which is a technology that will no longer be supported as of October 12, 2021.
 PerformancePoint Services has been removed from SharePoint Server Subscription Edition.
-Customers are recommended to explore Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services as we are making many new business intelligence investments in Power BI.
+We recommend to explore Microsoft [Power BI](https://powerbi.microsoft.com/) as an alternative to PerformancePoint Services as we are making many new business intelligence investments in Power BI.

 ### Stsadm.exe command-line tool